stacktoheap/stacktoheap.github.io/_posts/2013-06-19-building-a-debian-wheezy-vagrant-box-using-veewee.markdown

 date: 2013-06-19 18:24
 comments: true
 categories: [debian, wheezy, vagrant, veewee, python]
+excerpt: "A step-by-step guide to build a Debian Wheezy vagrant box using veewee"
 ---

 For a Django website that I am working, which will be hosted on Debian 7.1, I needed a vagrant box that I can use during development.
 Unfortunately, such a box was not available at [vagrantbox.es](http://www.vagrantbox.es/) or elsewhere that I could trust, so I decided to build the box myself.